 Ramon Rodriguez, Vice President, Private Bank, Fifth Third Bank

 “I view hunger, especially childhood hunger, as completely unacceptable especially in a country as bountiful and as blessed as ours.
 The Freestore not only works to feed those in need, but beyond looks to lend a hand towards lifting up these families and in doing so breaking the cycle of poverty and hunger.
 I can think of no best mission to personally engage in!”

 “Long before I became a trustee, my mother made contributions to the Freestore Foodbank.
 Then, my wife, Lois, became a trustee and established the Rosenthal Fresh Food program.
 Like them, I’ve long been committed to helping folks become self-sustaining with dignity and well-founded hope for a better life.”

-David Taylor, The Procter & Gamble Company
+David S. Taylor, Chairman of the Board, Procter & Gamble

-Richard P. Vaughan, Peoples Bank
+Rich Vaughan, Executive Vice President, Peoples Bank